bekk/gcp-workshop/README.md

 ## Frontend

-We will use Google cloud storage service to store the web site.
-A cloud storage bucket can store any type of data object.
+We will use Google Cloud Storage to store the web site.
+A cloud storage bucket can store any type of data object, similarly to AWS S3 and Azure Blob Storage.
 An object can be a text file (HTML, javascript, txt), an image, a video or any other file, and can also be used to host static websites.
 We will also use terraform to upload the files in the `frontend_dist/` folder.

 In order to serve the website content a custom domain, we will also need a CDN with a load balancer.
 The CDN will use a backend bucket with a storage bucket as the origin server for sourcing our content.
 The key part here is enabling CDN by setting the “enable_cdn=true” attribute on the backend bucket.